Welcome to the UK Sci-Fi TV Book Guide!

 who's provided the final cover scans for Avengers novels from both Germany and Chile, as well as providing details of a previously undocumented German omnibus from the 1960s.

 whose knowledge of pseudonyms and publishing details is alarmingly comprehensive thanks to his work on the UK Books Received column for Locus.

 who was able to provide details about the German publisher of the omnibus that included Mutant 59: The Plastic Eater.

 who's seemingly on a mission to acquire scans of only the very rarest tie-ins, namely ManDog and Earthsearch: Mindwarp.

 Shaqui Le Vesconte

 who's provided covers for books based on various Gerry Anderson series (particularly the Italian Space: 1999) novels, details of the elusive DWB #101 and untangled the mysteries of Mork & Mindy.
-Check out the Links page for details of Shaqui's excellent websites devoted to Space Patrol and the comics based on Gerry Anderson's television series.
+Check out the Links page for details of Shaqui's excellent website devoted to the comics based on Gerry Anderson's various television series.

 the former editor of Time Screen, who's sent a number of cover scans all the way from New Zealand.
 Issues of Time Screen can now be found online at The Mausoleum Club.

 who's provided episode details for Worzel Gummidge Down Under and untangled the mysteries of the US Man from U.N.C.L.E. releases.